pololu/opt3101-arduino/README.md

   with the OPT3101, and does not report any errors using `getLastError()`.

 * `void readOutputRegs();`<br>
-  Reads the sensor's output registers updates the data in the following member variables:
+  Reads the sensor's output registers and updates the data in the following member variables:
   `channelUsed`, `brightnessUsed`, `i`, `q`, `amplitude`, `phase`, `distanceMillimeters`, `ambient`, `temperature`.

 * `void sample();`<br>
-  This calls `startSample()`, then delays until the sample is complete, then called `readOutputRegs()` to read the results from the sample.
+  This calls `startSample()`, then delays until the sample is complete, then calls `readOutputRegs()` to read the results from the sample.

 * Sample results:

   * `uint8_t channelUsed`<br>
     The channel used in the last sample.
-    The library ensures that this number will be 0, 1, or 2, so that you can safely use it as an index to a 3-element array.
+    The library ensures that this number will be 0, 1, or 2.
   * `OPT3101Brightness brightnessUsed;`<br>
     The brightness used in the last sample.
-This will either be `OPT3101Brightness::Low` (0) or `OPT3101Brightness::High` (0)
+This will either be `OPT3101Brightness::Low` (0) or `OPT3101Brightness::High` (1).
   * `uint16_t ambient;`<br>
     The level of ambient light detected in the last sample.
-    The OPT3101 uses this internally to adjust its data.
+    The OPT3101 uses this internally to adjust its readings.
   * `uint16_t temperature;`<br>
     The temperature measured during the last sample.
-    The OPT3101 uses this internally to adjsust its data.
+    The OPT3101 uses this internally to adjust its readings.
   * `int32_t i, q;`<br>
     These two numbers come from reading the IPHASE_XTALK and QPHASE_XTALK registers from the OPT3101 while IQ_READ_DATA_SEL is 2.